denisenkom/go-mssqldb/doc/how-to-perform-bulk-imports.md

 # How to perform bulk imports

-To use bulk imports feature in go-mssqldb, you need to import the sql and go-mssqldb packages.
+To use the bulk imports feature in go-mssqldb, you need to import the sql and go-mssqldb packages.

 ```
 import (